Environmental, Social, and Governance (ESG)

 With Aviva you can be reassured that ESG factors have been considered across all our default funds.
 Responsible investment is integrated across My Future Focus, our default fund, which uses ESG research from our inhouse team of more than 30 responsible investment analysts.
 Along with regional tilts, this dedicated resource helps to enhance the focus of the fund on companies that score better in ESG terms.
-Our My Future default solution invests in the BlackRock World ESG Insights Equity strategy.
-This strategy has been designed in conjunction with BlackRock, who will manage the strategy and who also oversee the asset allocation of My Future.
+Our My Future default solution invests in the BlackRock World ESG Insights Equity Fund.
+We have designed this fund together with BlackRock, who manages the strategy and who also oversees the asset allocation of My Future.
 We also offer the Stewardship lifestyle default, the first lifestyle default of its kind, which enables customers to invest responsibly throughout their retirement journey.

 Financial performance is still our number one consideration – in our Stewardship, My Future and My Future Focus funds.
 We believe investing responsibly and therefore helping firms become better businesses can lead to better financial performance over the long term.

 Want to find out more about ethical investing?
 Read our article on investing sustainably through your pension.

 My Future is the alternative default solution and has been designed to help members save for their retirement.
 Risk is managed throughout the retirement journey thanks to the mix of assets in the My Future funds, including company shares and bonds.
 The aim of this approach is to grow members’ pension savings in the earlier stages of the journey and then focus on preserving members’ capital as they get closer to retirement.
 Responsible investment has been integrated into My Future.

 My Future Focus